FV Alaska Ranger: Crew rescue

 The unexpected and unexplained flooding of the ship meant that the crew had to abandon the vessel at night, into the frigid waters of the Bering Sea.
 Radio pleas for help were forwarded to a US Coast Guard vessel, which moved toward the area while dispatching helicopters.
 By the end of the effort, 42 of the 47-person crew had been located and brought safely to shore, most suffering severe hypothermia.

 The rescue was carried out by a USCG HH-60 Jayhawk which was stationed on Saint Paul Island, AK and a HH-65 Dolphin which was attached to the USCGC Douglas Munro, which rescued 20 people, and 22 were rescued by Alaska Ranger’s sister ship FV Alaska Warrior.
 The ship sank 180 miles west of Dutch Harbor.

 Aviation Week & Space Technology magazine awarded its 2009 Aviation Week Heroism Award to the U.S. Coast Guard Rescue Team involved in this rescue operation, stating: "The two helicopter crews displayed exceptional risk mitigation and airmanship in fighting time, distance and weather – including snow squalls, a −24°F wind chill, 15 ft seas and 30 kt winds – to rescue survivors.
 The USCG deems the operation the largest cold-water rescue in its history."

+In pop culture

 The story of the sinking and subsequent rescue was published in 2010 as Deadliest Sea: The Untold Story Behind the Greatest Rescue in Coast Guard History by Kalee Thompson.

 A brief version of the Alaska Ranger story was told at the conclusion of the Deadliest Catch season 4 finale.

 A Discovery Channel program Mayday!
 Bering Sea covers the accident and rescue.

 Featured in season 1, episode 5 of Disasters at Sea-Shipwrecked in Alaska that aired on Quest (UK) and Smithsonian (US).